JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 [PSI elements](psi_elements.md), or [Symbols](symbols.md).
 Detailed information on implementing these EPs can be found in the [](#documentationtarget-api) section.

-> Plugins targeting versions earlier than 2023.1 must use the [`DocumentationProvider` API](#documentationprovider-api)
+> Plugins targeting versions earlier than 2023.1 must use the [`DocumentationProvider` API](#documentationprovider-api).
-> documented in the second half of this page.
-Note that as long as the transition to the new API is
+> Note that as long as the transition to the new API is
 > not complete, the [custom language tutorial](documentation_provider.md) will use the `DocumentationProvider`.
 >
 {style="note"}